Brazil nut: Description

-The Brazil nut is a large tree, reaching 50 m tall, and with a trunk 1 to 2 m in diameter, making it among the largest of trees in the Amazon rainforest.
+The Brazil nut is a large tree, reaching 50 m tall, with a trunk 1 to 2 m in diameter, making it among the largest of trees in the Amazon rainforest.
 It may live for 500 years or more, and can often reach a thousand years of age.
 The stem is straight and commonly without branches for well over half the tree's height, with a large, emergent crown of long branches above the surrounding canopy of other trees.

 The bark is grayish and smooth.
 The leaves are dry-season deciduous, alternate, simple, entire or crenate, oblong, 20-35 cm long, and 10–15 cm broad.
 The flowers are small, greenish-white, in panicles 5–10 cm long; each flower has a two-parted, deciduous calyx, six unequal cream-colored petals, and numerous stamens united into a broad, hood-shaped mass.